 Some pups will be SO traumatised by the noise and the movement of the cleaner that they go into total freeze mode, our initial instinct would be to pick up and cuddle and comfort the frightened puppy.
 Perfectly natural human behaviour, something is frightened then nurture it.

-Unfortunately to a dogs mind this indicates that it is being praised for the fear, confirming his need to be fearful.
-If this happens when to pup is between 8 to 11.5 week old, which is the first of several fear periods throughout the dog’s life, then that fear could be so deep rooted as to be almost impossible to eradicate completely.
+Unfortunately, to a dog's mind, this indicates that it is being praised for the fear, confirming his need to be fearful.
+If this happens when the puppy is between 8 to 10.5 week old, which is the first of several fear periods throughout the dog’s life, then that fear could be so deep-rooted as to be almost impossible to eradicate completely.

 A private trainer or better still a behaviourist should be able to help structure a positive approach, to help build up confidence in your dog, and also help determine when the dog is capable of class work.